Optimization Modeling for Pandemic Vaccine Supply Chain Management: A Review and Future Research Opportunities: Models Considering Epidemiological Dynamics

 \subsection{Graph Laplacian-based Dynamics Representation}

-The epidemiological models are also developed using a graph Laplacian-based dynamics. \citet{enayati2020optimal} computes the minimum number of required vaccines to prevent the virus spread, while ensuring sufficient vaccine coverage.
+Epidemiological dynamics are also represented by graph Laplacian-based dynamic models. \citet{enayati2020optimal} compute the minimum number of required vaccines to prevent the virus spread, while ensuring sufficient vaccine coverage.
 They model the infection growth in terms of generation instead of time \citep{hill2003critical}.
 Using the current population in each compartment, their model gives the number of new infections due to contact with exposed or infectious individuals.